-Career as a Financial Analyst in 2024: Ultimate Guide - Zell Education
+Career as a Financial Analyst in 2025 | Zell Education

-Career as a Financial Analyst in 2024: Ultimate Guide
+Career as a Financial Analyst in 2025: Ultimate Guide

 Who is a Financial Analyst?

 Financial Analysts are professionals responsible for gathering financial data and making suggestions to their employers.
 These analysts collect data from accounting reports, financial reports and market statistics for the company and study them to understand the current economic and business trends.
-Most of these organisations rely on such professionals to point out strengths and weaknesses in their financial framework.
+Most of these organizations rely on such professionals to point out strengths and weaknesses in their financial framework.
 They further suggest ways to make improvements in the investment portfolio.
 A Financial Analyst in a typical setting is responsible for making presentations, building excel models, and making monetary forecasts for the company.

 What are the Required Qualifications?